-CONS 2623 CONSTRUCTION ESTIMATING II A continuation of Construction Estimating I, with
+CONS 2623 CONSTRUCTION ESTIMATING II

-A continuation of Construction Estimating 1, with emphasis on detailed quantities of materials and labor of building construction estimates.
+A continuation of Construction Estimating I, with emphasis on detailed quantities of materials and labor of building construction estimates.
 Topics include the preparation of an estimate and bidding procedures.
 Prerequisite: CONS 2423.

 CONS 2651-2654 TECHNICAL PROJECTS